avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 - Add new models or languages through extensions
 - WordNet integration

 From TextBlob, the sentiment returns a polarity and subjectivity score.
-The polarity score output is a float between the range [-1.0, 1.0], where -1.0 is 100% negativea and 1.0 is 100% positive.
+The polarity score output is a float between the range [-1.0, 1.0], where -1.0 is 100% negative and 1.0 is 100% positive.
 The subjectivity is a float within the range [0.0, 1.0] where 1.0 is very subjective (influence by a personal feeling or opinion) and 0.0 is very objective (not influenced by personal feelings or opinion).

 #### Step 1: Import libraries
 ``` python